sdhalpern86/policies/source/sections/key_definitions.md

 # Key Definitions

-* *Application*: An application hosted by Catalyze, either maintained and created by Catalyze, or maintained and created by a Customer or Partner.
+* *Application*: An application hosted by 1healthy.world, either maintained and created by 1healthy.world, or maintained and created by a Customer or Partner.

 * *Application Level*: Controls and security associated with an Application.
-In the case of PaaS Customers, Catalyze does not have access to and cannot assure compliance with security standards and policies at the Application Level.
+In the case of PaaS Customers, 1healthy.world does not have access to and cannot assure compliance with security standards and policies at the Application Level.

 * *Audit*: Internal process of reviewing information system access and activity (e.g., log-ins, file accesses, and security incidents).
 An audit may be done as a periodic event, as a result of a patient complaint, or suspicion of employee wrongdoing.